 The Plan has successfully passed examination and is awaiting referendum in 2021.

-Our work on this project has been shortlisted for an RTPI South West Award for Planning Excellence 2020.
+Our work on this project was a finalist in the RTPI South West Awards for Planning Excellence 2020.

 "I must congratulate the Steering Group on the quality of this neighbourhood plan.
 It is a comprehensive, well written and presented plan that builds upon a clear vision for Cam...
 These neighbourhood plan policies add a local dimension which will sit comfortably alongside the Stroud Local Plan.
 They are distinctive policies which reflects the unique characteristics of the parish"